aabadie/riot-apps/README.md

 to use the build system and display terminal
 * ["Serial to serial"](https://github.com/aabadie/riot-apps/tree/master/serial_to_serial) is a
 little more complex example showing how to forward messages from one UART interface to another UART interface.
-This example uses IPC and IRQ concepts of RIOT
+This example uses IPC and IRQ concepts of RIOT.